Doom666/Odin_Agent/README.md

 Helps you plan ahead, uncover your core values, arive to conclusions and think clearly, keeps track of your cognition and reflects back to you what he observes.
 It forces you to reason, or to take a break, it reminds you of whats important, uncovers any mental patterns working against you and guides you on how to rewire them to your benefit and much more. he is not conceived to be a nice companion, he is a battle ally, in the war to **realizing your dreams and creating the life you love**.

+### searching for a team.
+If the promess interests you, do not hessitate on getting in contact with me
 ## More than a conversational AI bot
 #### What (will) happen under the hood: